 Phone: (314) 325-9475

 Senior Fund Executive Board Members

 Cynthia Crim is the Grants Manager for the Norman J. Stupp Foundation (Commerce Bank Trustee).
 Cynthia has more than 14 years of management experience in the Nonprofit Sector.
 She has a passion for developing new programs, serving as a connector of people and organizations and technical advisor.
-Resident of: Ward 6, The Gate District neighborhood
+City Resident of: Ward 6, The Gate District neighborhood

 Chauncey Walker Batchelor